 - Running late

-- Drivers feeling detached from their environments and therefore less constrained in the way they behave
+- Drivers feel detached from their environments and, therefore, less constrained in how they behave.

 - Complete disregard for others and the law